dborzov/sortable-challenge/README.md

 The products with no matching listings are not included in the results file.

 # Overview
-Here is the approach the script uses.
+Here is the summary of the approach the script uses.

 First, it uses the products dataset to build a search tree data structure we would refer to as `classifying_tree`.